rainyatrium/imp-station-14/README.md

 ## License

-Content contributed to this repository after and including commit 7210960b2b30e17aa001f4e35a5d0f80ca548e53 (`15 August 2024 17:02:49 UTC`) is licensed under the GNU Affero General Public License version 3.0 unless otherwise stated.
+Content contributed to Impstation's repository after and including commit 7210960b2b30e17aa001f4e35a5d0f80ca548e53 (`15 August 2024 17:02:49 UTC`) is licensed under the GNU Affero General Public License version 3.0 unless otherwise stated.
 See [LICENSE-AGPLv3](./LICENSE-AGPLv3.TXT).

-Content contributed to this repository before commit 7210960b2b30e17aa001f4e35a5d0f80ca548e53 (`15 August 2024 17:02:49 UTC`) is licensed under the MIT license unless otherwise stated.
+Content contributed to Impstation's repository before commit 7210960b2b30e17aa001f4e35a5d0f80ca548e53 (`15 August 2024 17:02:49 UTC`) is licensed under the MIT license unless otherwise stated.
 See [LICENSE-MIT](./LICENSE-MIT.TXT).

-To be more specific, code in Content./Impstation, Resources//Impstation and any Impstation specific scripts in Tools are licensed under AGPLv3.
-Other files are originally from other codebases and are not owned by Impstation, though any code must be relicensable to AGPLv3.
+Code in Content./VDS, Resources//VDS and any VDS specific scripts in Tools are licensed under AGPLv3.
+Other files are originally from other codebases and are not owned by VDS, though any code must be relicensable to AGPLv3.
 SS14 is MIT licensed so this forking is possible.

 Most assets are licensed under [CC-BY-SA 3.0](https://creativecommons.org/licenses/by-sa/3.0/) unless stated otherwise.
 Assets have their license and the copyright in the metadata file.
 [Example](https://github.com/space-wizards/space-station-14/blob/master/Resources/Textures/Objects/Tools/crowbar.rsi/meta.json).